-3. After determining the inverter's compatibility level, refer to the remote's compatibility matrix (fi nd it online at: www.Magnum-Dimensions.com under the Service and Support tab) to determine which remote features/settings you can use based on your inverter's compatibility level.
+3. After determining the inverter's compatibility level, refer to the remote's compatibility matrix (find it online at: www.magnumenergy.com under the Service and Support tab) to determine which remote features/settings you can use based on your inverter's compatibility level.

 Note: If your inverter's compatibility level is the same or greater than the 'Inverter Model/Level Required' on the remote compatibility matrix on our website, then your inverter can support the device setting/feature you want.
-If your inverter does not have the required compatibility level for a feature/setting you want, contact Magnum Energy about a software upgrade.
+If your inverter does not have the required compatibility level for a feature/setting you want, contact Magnum Energy to determine if there is a software upgrade option for your inverter.